-- a.
-Salem

 - b.
 London

 - c.
 Dedham

 - d.
 Boston

 - e.
 New York

+- e.
+New York

-C 4 This colonial region included a colony requiring towns to financially support basic education.
+C 4.
+This colonial region included a colony requiring towns to financially support basic education.
 The region developed the colleges of Harvard and, later, Yale to educate clergymen, with Yale being formed by conservatives concerned about the religious liberalism of Harvard.